July 2, 2021

-Did you know a horse needs at least 10 gallons of water a day to stay hydrated?
-And they need more if they're working hard or lactating.
+Did you know a horse needs about 10 gallons of water a day to stay hydrated?
+And they'll need more if they're working hard or lactating.
 A horse that's dehydrated is losing more fluid than they're taking in.
 If they're refusing to drink, a horse can experience dangerous levels of dehydration in just a couple of days.

 Taylor's young horse Jin wasn't drinking enough and began showing early signs of dehydration.
-Taylor was anxious to get her horse hydrated and found the answer with Redmond Rock and Rein Water.
-Keep reading to learn their story and to find out if your horse is dehydrated and could benefit from a Redmond supplement.
+Taylor was anxious to get her horse hydrated and found the answer in Redmond Rock and Rein Water.
+Keep reading to learn their story and find out if your horse could benefit from a Redmond hydration supplement.

 My filly Jin is my dream horse.
 I saw her on Facebook in an auction and knew in a moment I had to have her.
 I placed a bid, won, and then made the eight-hour roundtrip to pick up my new horse.